Last Updated on July 28, 2022 by Mark Roberts

 5. Select off to disable the option.

-6. The audio description will now turn off.
+6. This will now turn off roku voice.

-7. Whenever you wish to turn it back on, you can follow similar steps.
+7. You can follow similar steps whenever you wish to turn it back on.

 Disable Audio Guide Shortcut

 The Audio Assistant Shortcut method can be convenient at times.
-But if you have a kid at home who keeps turning it on and off, it will become quite annoying.
+But it will become quite annoying if you have a kid at home who keeps turning it on and off.

 In that case, you can decide to disable the audio guide shortcut method entirely.
 Here’s the process to disable the voice guide shortcut.